iwanders/screen_overlay/README.md

 # screen_overlay

-A Rust crate that allows drawing click-through overlays over full screen applications (currently only implemented for Windows, X11 to follow):
+A Rust crate that allows drawing click-through overlays over full screen applications:

+On Windows:
 - Bitmap images, support transparancy (tested with a png)
 - Text
 - Lines, circles, rectangles

+On X11:
+- Text

 Mostly intended as a library to allow me to display text as a countdown from my behaviour tree library [betula](https://github.com/iwanders/betula/).